gwillz/slides/README.md

 - Export/download files
 - Print mode - includes notes written as comments `[//]: # ()`
 - URL fetching with `?url=...` - must be CORS compliant
+- Keyboard shortcuts galore

 ## Prior art

 This is largly inspired by [hacker-slides](https://github.com/jacksingleton/hacker-slides).
-I found by requirements weren't the same and it was a good opportunity to test a few new things.
+I found my requirements weren't the same and it was a good opportunity to test a few new things.

 Key differences; client-side only, file management, _limited_ automatic rendering.